 Through our Business School Intern programme, around 35 students each year get a business mentor, work experience, exclusive training and development, and a reference from our Dean.

 We'll assess your work in a number of ways, including exams, coursework, essays and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations, a computer-based exam, a portfolio based on Bloomberg trading simulation and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our learning management system (Canvas).

 This combination of assessments has been carefully designed with your career progression in mind; it gives you opportunities to develop and improve on the transferable skills employers look for.